CiscoSE/ztp-dashboard/README.md

 ## Proposed Solution

-In order to enable customers to fully take advantage of ZTP and POAP, an application can be done where the following tasks are automated:
+In order to enable customers to fully take full advantage of ZTP and POAP, we propose the following application where the these tasks are automated:

 * Setup DHCP server configuration, including options and client identifiers
 * Setup HTTP configuration, where XR and NX images will be stored along with day 0 scripts